-If a member of the OCU community has reason to believe that a student who is a resident of University-run housing is missing, they should immediately report this Campus Security at (740) 420-5937, Residence Life Staff or the Pickaway County Sheriff's Department at (740)-474-2176.
+If a member of the OCU community has reason to believe that a student who is a resident of University-run housing is missing, they should immediately report this Campus Security at (740)-412-5337, Residence Life Staff or the Pickaway County Sheriff at (740)-474-2176.
 Any individual to receive information on a potential missing student should immediately direct that information to Campus Security.
-Should Security be unavailable, community members should contact Residence Life Staff and then the Pickaway County Sherriff's Department.
+Should Security be unavailable, community members should contact Residence Life Staff and then the Pickaway County Sheriff.